gpadolina/multiple_regression_anaysis_with_airbnb/README.md

 When a place is booked, it can be expected that it would then have a review following the stay.
 Thus, I will use reviews per month to measure the booking rate of a listing.

 ![Image of Cancellation Policy on Booking](https://github.com/gpadolina/multipleRegressionAnaysisWithAirbnb/blob/master/plots/cancellationPolicyonBookings.png)

+This is almost simmilar to the visual of cancellation policy on average price.
+It can be seen that the cancellation policy has an effect on booking rates.
+Super strict has the lowest mean booking rate while moderate and strict has the highest.
+To further support this claim, I run an analysis of variance (ANOVA).